Research Professor

 The project was selected for exhibition in the NSF booths at the 2010 AAAS conference and the 2012 USA Science and Engineering Festival in Washington, DC.
 Swartout was Principle Investigator for ICT effort on the New Dimensions in Testimony project which developed the ability to present Holocaust survivor stories in an interactive, conversational format, preserving their stories for future generations.

-The project was recently featured on the NBC Today Show.
-He is currently leading the ONR-funded Personal Assistant for Lifelong Learning project, which is developing a learning coach to help service members with career transitions and knowledge decay.
+The project was recently featured on the NBC Today Show and 60 Minutes.
+More recently, he led the ONR-funded Personal Assistant for Lifelong Learning project, which is developed a learning coach to help service members with career transitions and knowledge decay.
+He is now helping establish the AI Research Center of Excellence for Education, which is developing AI-based education applications as well as content about AI to help prepare the American workforce for the jobs of the 21st century.